geoserver/geoserver-history/doc/en/user/source/extensions/rest/rest-config-examples-curl.rst

      </featureTypes>
    </dataStore>

-By default when a Shapefile is uploaded a feature type is automatically created.
+By default when a shapefile is uploaded a feature type is automatically created.
-See :ref:`web_admin_config_featuretypes`_ for details on how to control this behaviour.
+See :ref:`webadmin_layers` page for details on how to control this behaviour.
 The following retrieves the created feature type as XML::

   curl -XGET